bayes-bats/tier2-freq-bayes/README.md

 # Productive Controversy: A Classroom Activity to Contrast Frequentist and Bayesian Paradigms

 A single-class activity that introduces the differences between frequentist and Bayesian inference.

-This was designed for use in undrgraduate data science or statistics courses where students have some exposure to linear models and statistical inference.
+This was designed for use in undrgraduate data science or statistics courses where students have some exposure to linear models (fitting and interpreting) and statistical inference (population vs. sample).
+Students need not have more formalized training, such as maximum likelihood estimation (MLE) for linear modeling, nor null hypothesis significance testing (NHST).
+This activity could be scaffolded by first giving students an applied introduction to linear modeling.
+Please see the [Our Experiences](https://github.com/bayes-bats/tier2-freq-bayes/blob/main/jose-paper/paper.md#our-experiences) section of our JOSE paper for two concrete examples of activity material use in two different classroom contexts.

+As a quick introduction to the activity materials, please see the following:

 - [Video overview](https://www.youtube.com/watch?v=dwNLcFqQqnE)
 - [Run-of-show document](https://github.com/bayes-bats/tier2-freq-bayes/blob/main/development/run-of-show.md)